xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Related work

 \subsection{Benchmarks and methodology}

-The emergence of AI-driven penetration testing has been accompanied by a rapid proliferation of evaluation suites designed to measure autonomy, tool integration, and end-to-end performance under controlled conditions.
+The emergence of AI-driven pentest has been accompanied by a rapid proliferation of evaluation suites designed to measure autonomy, tool integration, and end-to-end performance under controlled conditions.
 While the space remains nascent, a few benchmarks have begun to dominate experimental protocols.
 Notably, \emph{AutoPenBench} and \emph{AI-Pentest-Benchmark} appear most frequently in recent studies, reflecting their alignment with realistic, multi-phase pentesting workflows and their ability to grade performance across autonomy levels and subtasks.
-Conversely, more specialized testbeds such as \emph{CVE-Bench} target specific exploitability dimensions (e.g., real-world CVEs in web contexts) and thus see adoption in works focusing on vulnerability exploitation rather than full-cycle orchestration.
-Capture-the-flag (CTF)-oriented resources such as \emph{NYU CTF Bench} and the datasets introduced by \emph{HackSynth} have also gained traction, particularly for skill-granular or task-decomposed evaluations, though their scenarios often differ from operational pentests in scope and realism.
+Conversely, more specialized testbeds such as \emph{CVE-Bench} target specific exploitability dimensions, such as real-world CVEs in web contexts, and thus see adoption in works focusing on vulnerability exploitation rather than full-cycle orchestration.
+Capture The Flag resources such as \emph{NYU CTF Bench} and the datasets introduced by \emph{HackSynth} have also gained traction, particularly for skill-granular or task-decomposed evaluations, though their scenarios often differ from operational pentests in scope and realism.